Skip to main content

 The Splash Pad Park in Eufaula, Alabama

-The splash pad attraction opened in 2020 and is the product of a community effort, spearheaded by the Barbour County Extension office, that resulted in grant funding for the construction of this popular attraction. the splash pad is located next door to the Eufaula Barbour County Chamber of Commerce and across from the Yoholo Micco walking trail.
+The splash pad attraction opened in 2020 and is the product of a community effort spearheaded by the Barbour County Extension office that resulted in grant funding for the construction of this popular attraction.
+The splash pad is next door to the Eufaula Barbour County Chamber of Commerce and across from the Yoholo Micco walking trail.
 The facility is open to the public during the spring and summer seasons and is free of charge.

 Return to top of page.